sonasalehian/random-anisotropic-aquifer/README.md

 # Supplementary material: A random model of anisotropic hydraulic conductivity tailored to the InSAR-based analysis of aquifers

-The `ahc-stochastic-model` repository contains code implementing a stochastic model developed for anisotropic hydraulic conductivity (AHC) of an aquifer system that is designed around the requirements of InSAR-based analysis of aquifer systems.
+The `random-anisotropic-aquifer` repository contains code implementing a stochastic model developed for anisotropic hydraulic conductivity (AHC) of an aquifer system that is designed around the requirements of InSAR-based analysis of aquifer systems.